Aureva21/Aureva21/README.md

 ---

 ### 💻 This GitHub
 This repository will primarily contain **academic projects** developed as part of my curriculum.
-My goal is to continue to fill it with new ambitious projects and great ideas!
+My goal is to continue to fill it with new ambitious projects and great ideas !

 ---

-### 🚧 Currently Working On :
+### Currently Working On :

 #### 📊 Project A – Patient Pathology Analysis *(R)*
 Exploratory analysis of patient data covered by the French national health insurance system (*Assurance Maladie*), across pathologies such as diabetes, cancers, cardiovascular and psychiatric diseases.
 The dataset includes breakdowns by sex, age group, region, and prevalence — covering 67.4 million beneficiaries.